misak113/aperol/README.md

 modelSaga.destroy();
 ```

+## ES5 transpiled and bundled
+If you do not transpile code or not using bundler (like webpack) and need to have pre-transpiled code, import file `aperol/dist/es5` instead.

 ## Notes
 *library automatically polyfill Observable if not available in global Symbol context with `zen-observable`*
 *library automatically polyfill asyncIterator if not available in global Symbol context*